subhan98/Git-and-Github-practice/README.md

 #Git-and-Github-practice
-this file is for just practice purpose
+"This file is for just practice purpose"
+"Hello world"
+"Still confused how it works"